MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-authentication/static-web-app-with-api/introduction.md

 The application architecture includes:

-* A React client, which provides the user authentication step and can call an Azure service on behalf of the user from either:
+* A React client, which provides the user authentication step and can call an Azure service on behalf of ([OAuth on-behalf-of](/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) flow) the user from either:
     * The React client itself.
     * or from an Azure Function app.
 * A serverless Azure Function app provides an API endpoint abstracting away the call into an Azure service.
 This is the suggested mechanism when: